Force over Distance: Chapter 26

 “Now.
 If you’ll all excuse me, I have to—”

 “Why are there so many kinos in here?”
-Rush asked, raising his voice to be heard over whatever it was that was coming out of the jury-rigged sound system.
-He gave Eli a pointed look.
+Rush raised his voice to be heard over whatever was coming out of the jury-rigged sound system.

 “We’re recording this for posterity,” Eli said.

 “And this requires over twenty kinos?”
-Rush’s eyes had narrowed.
+Rush narrowed his eyes.

 “Yes.
 Yes it does.
 You know what?
 You need a drink.
 I’ll be back.”